k8sdevopscookbook/src/chapter1/ansible/README.md

 # Kubeadm Ansible Playbook

+Credits: This repository is a clone of the original located (https://github.com/kairen/kubeadm-ansible).
+Please refer to the original for the latest updates.

 Build a Kubernetes cluster using Ansible with kubeadm.
 The goal is easily install a Kubernetes cluster on machines running:

   - Ubuntu 16.04